troisjs/troisjs.github.io/src/guide/materials/sub-surface-material.md

-# Subsurface Material
+# SubSurfaceMaterial

-Subsurface scattering based on [this method](https://colinbarrebrisebois.com/2011/03/07/gdc-2011-approximating-translucency-for-a-fast-cheap-and-convincing-subsurface-scattering-look/).
+Sub surface scattering based on [this method](https://colinbarrebrisebois.com/2011/03/07/gdc-2011-approximating-translucency-for-a-fast-cheap-and-convincing-subsurface-scattering-look/).

 This material is an implementation of the [shader material](./shader-material) using the shader in `three/examples/jsm/shaders/SubsurfaceScatteringShader.js`.